1. Choose a topic that interests you (e.g. elder abuse)

 2. Think of a specific question you want to answer (e.g. what are risk factors for elder abuse and neglect?)

 3. Pick a topic that is manageable.
-If your topic is too broad, it will be hard to condense it all into one university paper.
-But if your topic is too narrow, you may have a hard time finding enough scholarly research for your paper.
+If your topic is too broad, it will be hard to condense it all into one paper.
+If your topic is too narrow, you may have a hard time finding enough scholarly research for your paper.

 4. What are the main concepts or keywords to describe your topic?
 Brainstorm and write a list.
 HINT: consider reading a short encyclopedia entry to generate ideas for keywords.
 Search Gale Virtual Reference Library to search across many reference resources at once.